Dear Reader,

 Management

-“Disruptive technologies bring to a market a very different value proposition than had been available previously.
+The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail (Management of Innovation and Change)“Disruptive technologies bring to a market a very different value proposition than had been available previously.
 Generally, disruptive technologies underperform established products in mainstream markets.
 But they have other features that a few fringe (and generally new) customers value.
 Products based on disruptive technologies are typically cheaper, simpler, smaller, and, frequently, more convenient to use.”

 “First, disruptive products are simpler and cheaper; they generally promise lower margins, not greater profits.
 Second, disruptive technologies typically are first commercialized in emerging or insignificant markets.
 And third, leading firms’ most profitable customers generally don’t want, and indeed initially can’t use, products based on disruptive technologies.”